 What I like the least about writing is interruption, unless I am being frustrated by a tough story problem, then any kind of interruption will do.
 I particularly favor invitations to go skiing.

 For hobbies, I ski, root for the Yankees, Giants, and USA in Olympic sports, cheer for the gray in the Army-Navy game (for my sins), I paint, wood carve, wallow in ancient Roman history, watch old (and new ) movies, and ski some more.
-There are now two dogs, Tay and Emmy, a couple of poodle mixes who snore at night.
-In May of 2011, the mysterious Regina and I celebrated our forty-fourth anniversary.
-The four of us still reside in Maine, but we're looking for a better offer.
+There is a dog, Tay, a poodle mix who snores at night.
+The mysterious Regina and I reside in Maine.

 Thanks for looking in,